The-carlos/The-carlos/README.md

  Hi there! 👋
  My name's Carlos.
 I'm a `Data Scientist` expirienced in fintech.
-I'm currently colaborating with Billpocket & Dereum Labs.
+I'm currently colaborating with Billpocket as a DAta Scientis & Coderhouse as Teacher Assistant.

  My main tools:
 - `Python.` 🐍